JavierDelgadoNoaa/nr_utils/README.md

 SETTING UP
+ - Preprocessing
     - Set paths in env.sh
+ - Running NMM-B
+    - Set up directory as usual and use the scripts under run/ -> may need to tweak job scheduling parameters